 Cloud providers offer SLAs guaranteeing 99.99% uptime, meaning your application should only be down for about 4 minutes per month maximum.

 An SLA (Service Level Agreement) is a contractual commitment, not a single cloud service.
-AWS, Azure, Google Cloud, and OCI each publish SLAs per product (e.g., compute, storage, databases) that define uptime/availability targets, measurement method, exclusions, and service credit remedies.
+AWS, Azure, Google Cloud, and OCI each publish SLAs for many individual services (for example, compute, storage, databases) that define availability targets, how uptime is measured, exclusions, and service credit remedies.